riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

   - New Game (game logic view)
   - Exit (initial view) [unwind segue]
     - we'll get back to this segue later

-## View Controllers

-1. InitialViewController
-2. GameLogicViewController
-3. GameOverViewController

-- initial view controller serves as a start menu and launches the game view controller
-- the game logic view controller is responsible for managing the buttons, player turns, and checking if a player has won yet, and launching the game over view controller, passing the game result
-- the game over view controller is responsible for showing the game result, and giving an option to restart the game or go back to the initial view

 ## Initial View Controller